joblogmans/AcademicNotes/Software Management/Lectures/1 - Introduction - Software manageent and processes.md

 In this course, quality is:
 1. Conformance to requirements
 	1. Sufficient quality if it conforms to its requirements
-	2. Implies requirements are clearl specified
+	2. Implies requirements are clearly specified
 	3. Non-conformance means defect
 2. Fitness for use
 	1. A system is 'of quality' when it is fit for its intended use